 The 6.39 million employed in Lagos spend an average of 2.21 hours in traffic daily losing the equivalent of N1,1180 per hour in wages or N17m daily, according to Danne Institute for Research.

-Federick Oladehinde, Commissioner for Transportation, Lagos State said that Lagos residents and businesses are struggling with productivity due to issues related to mobility which is limiting the economic prospects of the state, adding that half of the people in Lagos state spend approximately 40 percent of their income on transport-related expenses.
+Federick Oladehinde, the former Commissioner for Transportation, Lagos State said that Lagos residents and businesses are struggling with productivity due to issues related to mobility which is limiting the economic prospects of the state, adding that half of the people in Lagos state spend approximately 40 percent of their income on transport-related expenses.

-1) Make sure to leave home early
+I. Make sure to leave home early

 This is how the traffic has defined the life of many Lagosians.
 The routine is to leave early and arrive late to avoid and survive the gridlock.
-I would advise you to set and be halfway through your destination before 6:30 am or before 5:30 pm in the Evening.
+I would advise you to set and be halfway through your destination before 6:30 AM or before 5:30 PM in the Evening.

-2) Always listen to Lagos traffic radio programs
+II.
+Always listen to Lagos traffic radio programs

 It offers information on alternative routes and locations where the gridlock is worse.
 They work in conjunction with the Lagos State Road Maintenance Agency (LASMA) and it is a reliable platform to get traffic information.